How to Manage the ‘Wanting-to-fix-my-Partner’ Pattern

 Quality conversation is sympathetic dialogue where two individuals are sharing their experiences, thoughts, feeling, and desires in a friendly, uninterrupted context.
 Words of affirmation focus on what we are saying, whereas quality conversation focuses on what we are hearing.

-Some practical tips: Continue reading Love Language Part 2 – Quality Time…
+Some practical tips: Continue Reading Love Language Part 2 – Quality Time…

 Entries and comments feeds.